Advanced Garmin Fishfinder Techniques: Master Your Fishing Game

 • Gear: ECHOMAP UHD 93sv

-• Strategy: Scanned flat with SideVü™ to locate isolated stumps, marked with GPS
+• Strategy: Employed SideVü™ to locate isolated stumps marked with GPS.

 Case 2: Snapper off a Deep Ledge